-Since it seemed that the virus would only stay in China I wasn’t worried too much.
+Since it seemed that the virus would only stay in China I didn’t worry too much.
 I would follow the news as always but it wasn’t the first article I would read.

-Then the virus started to spread. first to Thailand, then the USA, Nepal, France, Australia.
-The spread was due to individuals traveling to those countries.
-Africa seemed pretty safe until tourists or South Africa came back from overseas trips.
+Then the virus started to spread.
+First to Thailand, then the USA, Nepal, France, Australia.
+The spread was due to individuals travelling to those countries.
+Africa seemed pretty safe until tourists or South Africans came back from overseas trips.

 Our epidemic started when 11 people returned from Italy.
 Eleven people and now we are on a 21 day lockdown.

 Italy has pretty much given up.
 I have never seen such devastation in a man as when their prime minister said:”We have lost control”

 Back to South Africa again.
 Our president did not take long to stand up and take control.
 Our lockdown is meant to last from 27 March until 16 April.

 Will it be enough?
 We don’t know but we need to try.
 So far it looks as though it is flattening the curve however we don’t think our people living in locations are getting the treatment they need and therefore the country doesn’t have the correct figures.
 Maybe with the mobile clinics going out they will be diagnosed and get the treatment they need.